 The close proximity of the workshops to the studios offer opportunity for cross discipline design development, encouraging students to think more broadly about material choice and creating the most innovative outcomes.
 This is a core value of the department.

 The Design team is a close group of eight staff, comprising five teachers and three tutor technicians.
 All of the teaching staff have specific areas of speciality and strong personal designing and making skills.
 The three tutor technicians have a wealth of experience and work ‘front of house’ alongside the teachers to support the students both in lessons and into the evenings and weekends.
 There is a strong collaborative ethos to the team.

 Head of Department: Alex McNaughton (Product Design); Louise Fellingham (Fashion Design)

-This year, lockdown meant that the exhibitions could be viewed online for the first time.
+In 2020, lockdown meant that the exhibitions could be viewed online for the first time.